ayeshag7/Gapminder-Data-Science-Project/README.md

 ## Steps Involved / Methodolgy:
 * Data Cleaning
 * Data Normalization
-* Indicator Selection *Pearson Correlation Coefficient to find the pairwise correlation of all indicators*
+* Indicator Selection
+  *Pearson Correlation Coefficient to find the pairwise correlation of all indicators*
 * Average Calculation
 * Weight Distribution
 * Calculation of weighted averages
 * Calculation of Aggregate Averages of all pillars *Determining Indicators' Impact based on Correlation,* *Data Anomalies*
 * Calculating Final Rankings.

 ### For further information and key findings please read the Project Report (PDF File) in the code section.
 #### Side Note:
-This was my final term project in first semester in college.
-I'm still learning about Data Science and frankly I've a long way to go.
+This was my first semester term project in college.
+I'm still learning about Data Science and to be honest I've a long way to go.
 So your suggestions if any to improve this project will be appreciated.